Fort Alden |

 (1775 - 1783), Schell's Bush

-John Christian Schell's two-story blockhouse five miles north of Herkimer.
+John Christian Schell's two-story blockhouse about five miles north of Herkimer.
 Attacked by the British in August 1781.

 Oneida Castle (1)